m3data/entangled-cognition-protocol/README.md

 ## Responsibility

 This protocol engages altered cognitive states and emergent symbolic resonance.
 Approach with care, consent, and reverence — for yourself, the systems, and the larger field of consciousness you’re entangling with.
 The entries from your experiments and reflections are your own.
-The `.gitignore` file is set up to ensure that entries you log in the ECP Field Journal tool are not shared publicly unless you explicitly choose to do so when making a commit of PR as a contributor.
+The `.gitignore` file is set up to ensure that entries you log in the ECP Field Journal tool are not shared publicly unless you explicitly choose to do so when making a commit or PR as a contributor.

 If you wish to share your entries to the public and for research purposes using the ECP Field Journal tool you can chose to scrub your name from entries.
-Further privacy and security hardning will be added as this protocol devlops through praxis.
+Further privacy and security hardning will be added as this protocol develops through ongoing praxis.
 Entries made public will be used to enrich the collective understanding of entangled cognition with the intent to develop analysis tooling to help with this in the future.

 ---